 - Learn to repair things rather than disposing of them.

 - Choose a sport or physical activity to pursue.
 It will keep you healthy, and it is better, cheaper, and more interesting than joining a gym.
-Seriously, with the whole wide beautiful world out there, how sad is it to plod along on a treadmill?
+Seriously, with the whole wide beautiful world out there, how sad is it to plod along on a treadmill while you stare at some television?
 Pretty damn sad.

 - Cultivate an appreciation for art and, in addition, try to develop some artistic talents of your own: learn to play an instrument, sing, write poetry, paint, or whatever else suits your spirit.